 The pediatric neurosurgery team offers diagnostic surgeries including stereotactic electroencephalography and subdural grid implantation; resective epilepsy surgeries, ranging from focused microsurgical resections to large hemispheric resections; as well as MRI-guided laser thermal therapy for minimally invasive treatments.
 Children who are not deemed eligible for resective surgery are often offered implantation of the latest generation of vagal nerve stimulators and responsive neurostimulation.

 In addition to his clinical work at UCLA, Dr. Fallah teaches and provides clinical care in developing nations.
 He has participated in volunteer trips to provide pediatric neurosurgical care for hydrocephalus in Haiti, and has helped perform complex surgical procedures, such as a peri-insular hemispherotomy, in Chile.

-Dr. Fallah’s research interests are in Evidence Based Surgery, Clinical Trials, Observational Studies and Meta-Analyses as it relates to clinical and operative Pediatric Neurosurgery.
+Dr. Fallah’s research interests are in Evidence Based Surgery, Clinical Trials, Observational Studies, Meta-Analyses and Umbrella Reviews, as it relates to Pediatric Epilepsy Surgery and Pediatric Neurosurgery.
 His current research projects include a multicenter, international study to generate and validate a prognostic tool in pediatric hemispherectomy (HOPS Study), comparative effectiveness and cost-effectiveness studies in Tuberous Sclerosis Complex in children with medically intractable epilepsy, as well as the development of advanced decision making tools that evaluate individual values and preferences to be incorporated in the pre-operative discussion for children that are being considered for pediatric epilepsy surgery.
-Dr. Fallah has written extensively, having authored or co-authored more than 50 peer reviewed publications.
+Dr. Fallah has written extensively, having authored or coauthored more than 60 peer reviewed publications.
 He has written book chapters and has presented at many international and national conferences.